-Short Long Possible Parameters Default Switch Description CPU context switches. sampling- period integers between 4000000 and 125000 100000 The number of CPU Instructions Retired events counted before a CPU instruction pointer (IP) sample is collected.
-If configured, call stacks may also be collected.
+Short Long Possible Parameters Default Switch Description collection overhead. sampling- period The number of CPU Instructions Retired events counted before a CPU instruction pointer (IP) sample is collected.
+If configured, backtraces may also be collected.
 The smaller the sampling period, the higher the sampling rate.
-Note that lower sampling periods will increase overhead and significantly increase the siz of the result file(s).
-This option is only supported for Linux targets. sampling- frequency integers between 100 and 8000 1000 Specify the sampling/ backtracing frequency.
-The minimum supported frequency is 100 Hz.
-The maximum supported frequency is 8000 Hz.
-This option
+Note that smaller sampling periods will increase overhead and significantly increase the size of the result file(s).
+This option is available only on some Linux targets. samples-per- backtrace 1 The number of CPU IP samples collected for every CPU IP/backtrace sample collected.
+For example, if set to 4, on the fourth CPU